CE AT 13+ | INFORMATION FOR SCHOOLS

 FEEDBACK

-Schools are invited to give feedback on the examination papers by completing ISEB’s online surveys, which are sent out after the spring examination session.
+Schools are invited to give feedback on the examination papers by completing ISEB’s online surveys, which are sent out after the examination session.
 It is hoped that as many schools as possible will complete the surveys for each subject.
-ISEB welcomes feedback from schools at any time of the year, please submit a ticket through the CE and CASE Support Portal.
+ISEB welcomes feedback from schools at any time of the year, please contact us via our CE & CASE Support Portal.

 Common Entrance (CE) and Common Academic Scholarship (CASE) Support Portal